 If you feel unwell at any time or have a temperature (38°C/100°F or higher) you should contact the hospital immediately as you may need to be admitted for intravenous antibiotics.
 For further information, please refer to The Royal Marsden booklet Chemotherapy; your questions answered.

-Possible side effects of TC chemotherapy
+Possible side effects

-All drugs can have some side effects and this includes docetaxel and cyclophosphamide chemotherapy.
+All drugs can have some side effects and this includes docetaxel, carboplatin and Herceptin chemotherapy.
 These vary and for some people they may not occur.